 Before you apply for a UK spouse visa you should check the correct application forms for your individual circumstances with an immigration lawyer.

 You should prepare your supporting documents while you are preparing your spouse visa application form, as there are some specific document requirements which necessitate that your documents are dated before the date that you submit the online application form.
 The current system allows individuals to upload scans of their spouse visa supporting documents for the Home Office to review.
 However, you should check the individual procedure for the country in which you intend to apply at the time when you are applying, as the Home Office changes this system from time to time.

 What are the required documents for a UK Spouse visa application?

 In order to make a successful UK spouse visa application you will need to satisfy UK Visas and Immigration that:

-- Your partner is British or holds Indefinite Leave to Remain;
+- Your partner is British or holds leave in one of the above categories;

 - You are both over the age of 18;

 - You have met in person and are legally married or in a civil partnership;